 -

 Understand Coordinate Systems: Coordinate systems are essential for working with points in a practical way.
 Make sure you understand the basics of Cartesian coordinates, as well as other coordinate systems like polar coordinates and spherical coordinates.
 Practice converting between different coordinate systems to develop a strong intuition for how they work.
-For example, learn how to convert between Cartesian and polar coordinates to represent points in different ways.
+As an example, learn how to convert between Cartesian and polar coordinates to represent points in different ways.
 Understanding coordinate systems will allow you to precisely locate and manipulate points in space.

 -